162nd Attack Squadron: Tactical Air Command

+162nd Tactical Fighter SquadronF-84F Thunderstreak (Note: Aircraft is F-84F-25-RE Thunderstreak, serial 51-1747 during Operation Punchcard IV, November 1968.)

 During the 1961 Berlin Crisis, the 162nd was federalized as part of the 121st Tactical Fighter Wing and Group for a period of twelve months beginning on 1 October.
-When activated, the 121st TFW consisted of three operational units, the 164th Tactical Fighter Squadron, based at Mansfield Lahm Regional Airport, Mansfield, Ohio; the 166th Tactical Fighter Squadron based at Lockbourne AFB, Ohio, and the 162nd TFS at Springfield.
+When activated, the 121st TFW consisted of three operational units, the 164th Tactical Fighter Squadron, based at Mansfield Lahm Regional Airport, Ohio; the 166th Tactical Fighter Squadron based at Lockbourne Air Force Base, Ohio, and the 162nd.
 However, due to funding shortages, only 26 F-84F's of 166th TFS were deployed to Étain-Rouvres Air Base, France, although several ground support units from the 162nd and 164th were also deployed.
 The squadron, however, remained under Federal USAF control until the crisis ended and it was returned to Ohio state control on 31 August 1962.

-After the Berlin Federalization ended, 15 October 1962, the 162nd was authorized to expand to a group level, and the 178th Tactical Fighter Group was established by the National Guard Bureau.
-The 162nd TFS becoming the group's flying squadron.
-Other squadrons assigned into the group were the 178th Headquarters, 178th Material Squadron (Maintenance), 178th Combat Support Squadron, and the 178th USAF Dispensary.
+After the Berlin federalization ended, 15 October 1962, the 162nd was authorized to expand to a group level, and the 178th Tactical Fighter Group was established.
+The 162nd became the group's flying squadron.
+Other elements assigned into the group were the 178th headquarters, 178th Material Squadron (maintenance and supply), 178th Combat Support Squadron, and the 178th Tactical Dispensary.

-In 1967, the 162nd TFS deployed to Hickam AFB, Hawaii for Tropic Lighting III, an exercise designed to assist in the training of Army ground units prior to their deployment to South Vietnam.
+In 1967, the 162nd deployed to Hickam Air Force Base, Hawaii for Tropic Lighting III, an exercise designed to assist in the training of Army ground units prior to their deployment to South Vietnam.
 This deployment required two over-water air refuelings in either direction.

 1968 was the first time the 162nd participated in a North Atlantic Treaty Organization (NATO) exercise.
 It deployed to Greece, participating in Operation Deep Furrow 68 at Larrossa Air Base.
 On this exercise fourteen F-84Fs were deployed, staging though Lajes Field, Azores and Torrejon Air Base, Spain.
 During Deep Furrow, they performed air-to-ground maneuvers with the United States Navy's Sixth Fleet.
 Upon their return, the 162nd TFS deployed eight aircraft to Alaska in November for Operation Punch Card IV.